Quick Practice

 Active Voice

 Clear, direct, and emphasizes who did the action.
+Reader immediately knows the subject and verb.

 Passive Voice